BandhanPramanik/memory-visualizer/README.md

 ## How to run this project

+Please download GDB beforehand.
+Methods may vary, so I'm not including that.

 Clone this repo, then run this command (make sure that you have Python installed):

 `$ pip install -r requirements.txt`